countries/countries/README.markdown

 ## Upgrading to 3.x

-We dropped currency support via money by default, see [instructions](README.markdown#Currencies) if you are using currency featues
+We dropped currency support via money by default, read these [instructions](README.markdown#Currencies) if you are using currency features.

 ## Upgrading Country Helper to > 1.2.0
 ``` ruby